fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 > Rather, "accidents" should be seen as "punishment intentionally dealt to
 > cars gone wild."
 Every municipal bus driver, she explained, is allowed to be
 > involved in up to three accidents, without having to fear disciplinary
 > measures.
-The new drivers should "keep one for christmas, because all the
+The new drivers should "keep one for Christmas, because all the
 > idiots are on the streets then, and you will get a feeling of wanting to pay
 > it back to at least one of them."